-Three main areas of human factors and ergonomics (adopted from IEA)
+Three main areas of human factors and ergonomics (adopted from International Ergonomics Association ( IEA)

 Cognitive factors of ergonomics and human factors concern functions related to perception, memory, reasoning and motor responses, human-computer interaction, communication, and teamwork.
 Physical aspects refer to human anatomy, physiology, anthropometrics and biomechanics, while organizational factors address participation, cooperation and the environment in which the socio-technical system is operating.

-The HFE model is good for reminding us of all the aspects of a system.
+The HF/E model is good for reminding us of all the aspects of a system.
 However, what was frequently underspecified is the overlapping areas - the indications of interactions between the parts of a system.

 Human - Technology - Organization (HTO)